CodeArena-SJCIT/CSE-Department-Tech-Fest/README.md

 # Updates
-We have connected the domain `technotsav.tech` for out department fest!!!
+We have connected the domain `technotsav.tech` for our department fest!!!

 ---